sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/subscriptions.md

 ## Subscription example

-Suppose you have a Sensu agent with the `linux` subscription:
+Suppose you have a Sensu agent entity with the `linux` subscription:

 {{< code shell >}}
 sensu-agent start --subscriptions linux --log-level debug